 8. LogRhythm SIEM

-It is available for deployment on-premises, in the cloud, via a managed security service provider or as a SaaS.
+It is available for deployment on premises, in the cloud, via a managed security service provider or as a SaaS in its Axon platform.
 Contact the company for pricing.

 9. Splunk Enterprise Security

 Part of software company Everbridge, xMatters is a service reliability platform that enables automated incident management.
-It features analytics and collaboration capabilities for incident response.
+It features analytics, collaboration and reporting capabilities for incident response.
 Though geared toward DevOps and operations teams and engineers, the SaaS product can help address IT events for cybersecurity incident response.

 Free, Essentials, Standard and Advanced pricing are available, though not all incident response capabilities are included in each tier.
 Contact the company for pricing.

 The following is a list of 10 leading incident response service providers, as opposed to software providers.
 Most feature an array of managed security and related services, including consulting.
 Some software providers listed above also offer hosted incident response services.